The most common motor oils used in modern engines are 10w-30 and 5w-30. However, many car owners do not know the difference between them.

 Yes, thicker oils are recommended for older engines.
 Using a thicker oil than what’s specified for your engine would lead to poor fuel efficiency.
 However, older cars need thick oils to prevent excessive wear and leaks on the “already old” engine components.
 So, you could go for a “High Mileage” oil instead if your car has over 75k miles in its odometer.

-10W30 is a thicker oil.
-It is recommended for trucks, towing vans, and other heavy-duty vehicles that are subject to extreme temperature and performance.
-While 5W30 would save you more fuel in Winter, 10W30 would perform better when driving in scorching temps.
+10w30 is a thicker oil.
+It is recommended for trucks, towing vans, and other heavy-duty vehicles subject to extreme temperature and performance.
+If you are driving in scorching temps, this oil grade performs better.